mnr/writing-wip/dimensions_living_book/gretamemorycare.md

 Again I am being told to *straighten up, buster*.
 Nicely, but the message is clear.

 When residents wander off-property, this is called "eloping."
 It is different from the high-school ill-advised marriage activity.
 Like marriage eloping, participants sometimes get lost and sometimes get in trouble.
 Families become upset and take legal action.
 That's bad.
-I shouldn't be teaching Greta to do this.
+I shouldn't be teaching Greta to wander.

 ## Late Nights

-Greta has been wandering the halls of Dimensions Living.
-Normally not a problem -- I wander the halls as well.
+Greta has been pacing the halls of Dimensions Living.
+Normally not a problem -- I lurk around the halls as well.
 The difference between Greta and me is that Greta shouts "HELP.
 WHERE IS EVERYBODY?"
 The staff helps her get back to her room and safely back in bed.

 Yesterday the staff saw her heading out of the parking lot.
 They send Joan to chase her down.